DanielBiegler/bieglers-vendure-plugins/packages/channel-notifications/README.md

 ### Guides

 It's important to note that this plugin aims to be **a foundation** for you to build upon.
-The default notification entity only holds the bare minimum of information and you are supposed to extend it via [custom fields](#TODO) to fit your specific business need.
+The default notification entity only holds the bare minimum of information and you are supposed to extend it via [custom fields][customfields] to fit your specific business need.
 Here are some examples:

 #### Example #1: Adding an Avatar and click action